K-Scorpio/scorpiosec/content/en/posts/HTB-SolarLab.md

 ![SolarLab Dashboard](/images/HTB-SolarLab/dashboard.png)

 We can choose which option we want, fill the form and get a pdf file.
-We can also upload a picture for the signature (which might be a way to exploit the target).
+We can also upload an image for the signature (which might be a way to exploit the target).

 ![Leave request form](/images/HTB-SolarLab/Leave-Request-form.png)